 Modern manufactured home models started offering standard sized windows, thankfully.
 However, each builder differs so don’t hold me to that.
 Best of luck!

 Our Ask a Mobile Home Expert Series Continues Next Week!

 Remember to comment below if there is a question we can help you with.
-Also, be sure to check out next week’s article in the Ask a Mobile Home Expert Series when we will be answering questions regarding replacing flooring.
+Also, be sure to check out next week’s article in the Ask a Mobile Home Expert Series when we will be answering questions regarding replacing the flooring.